 Mike became Chair of CUH on 11 April 2017.
 In December 2019 Mike was re-appointed for a further term of three years starting in April 2020.
-In 2018, he assumed the accountable officer role for integrated care system partners in Cambridgeshire and Peterborough, who between them serve a population of 1 million people with a health and social care spend of £1.5 billion.
-The integrated care system and the hospital trust are heavily focussed on innovation and improvement, linking with universities and industry to deliver this.
+In 2018, he assumed the interim chair role for the Cambridgeshire and Peterborough Sustainability and Transformation Partnership, which serves a population of 1 million people with a health and social care spend of £1.5 billion.
+He was confirmed to continue in this role in September 2020 until March 2022 to guide the partnership to Integrated Care System (ICS) status.
+The ICS and the hospital trust are heavily focused on innovation, improvement, tackling health inequalities and promoting population health in the county.

 He joined the CUH board of directors in September 2013 bringing extensive experience from health, police, transport as well as local government.
 He was chief executive for Westminster City Council until the end of 2013.
 Mike began his career at the National Audit Office in 1981.